Belfast: Utilities

 Half of Belfast's water is supplied via the Aquarius pipeline from the Silent Valley Reservoir in County Down, created to collect water from the Mourne Mountains.
 The other half is now supplied from Lough Neagh via Dunore Water Treatment Works in County Antrim.
 The citizens of Belfast pay for their water in their rates bill.
 Plans to bring in additional water tariffs were deferred by devolution in May 2007.

-Power is provided from a number of power stations via NIE Networks Limited transmission lines.
-(Just under a half of electricity consumption in Northern Ireland is generated from renewable sources).
+Power is provided from a number of power stations via NIE Networks Limited transmission lines; just under a half of electricity consumption in Northern Ireland is generated from renewable sources.
 Phoenix Natural Gas Ltd. started supplying customers in Larne and Greater Belfast with natural gas in 1996 via the newly constructed Scotland-Northern Ireland pipeline.
 Rates in Belfast (and the rest of Northern Ireland) were reformed in April 2007.
 The discrete capital value system means rates bills are determined by the capital value of each domestic property as assessed by the Valuation and Lands Agency.

+Culture

+Arts venues and festivals

+From Georgian Belfast, the city retains a civic legacy.
+In addition to Clifton House (Belfast Charitable Society, 1774), this includes the Linen Hall Library (Belfast Society for Promoting Knowledge, 1788), the Ulster Museum, founded in 1833 by the Belfast Natural History Society as the Belfast Municipal Museum and Art Gallery, and the Botanic Gardens (established in 1828 by the Belfast Botanic and Horticultural Society).
+These remain important cultural venues: in the case of the Gardens, for outdoor festivities including the Belfast Melā, the city's annual August celebration of global cultures.

+Of the many stage venues built in the 19th century, and film theatres built in the twentieth, there remains the Ulster Hall (1862), which hosts concerts, including those of the Ulster Orchestra, classical recitals and party-political meetings; the Grand Opera House (1895) badly damaged in bomb blasts in the early 1990s, restored and enlarged 2020; the Strand Cinema (1935) now being developed as an arts centre; and the Queens Film Theatre (QFT) (1968) focussed on art house and world cinema.
+The two independent cinemas offer their screens for the Belfast Film Festival and the Belfast International Arts Festival.

+The principal stage for drama remains the Lyric Theatre (1951, 2011), the largest employer of actors and other theatre professionals in the region.
+At Queens University, drama students stage their productions at the Brian Friel Theatre, a 120-seat studio space (named after the renowned playwright).